Producing and Marketing Saffron in Rhode Island

 Project Information

 Problem and Justification: Rhode Island farmers are always looking for new crops to diversify their farming operations.
-A University of Rhode Island researcher in the Plant Sciences Department has been researching saffron production at URI's Agronomy Farm since 2017.
-After twelve years of growing saffron in Iran and four years of saffron production in Rhode Island, he is ready to teach local farmers and Agricultural Service Providers (ASP) about growing, harvesting, processing, and marketing saffron.
+A University of Rhode Island researcher, Dr. Fari Gheshm, in the Plant Sciences Department researched saffron production at URI's Agronomy Farm from 2017-2022 when he passed away.
+After twelve years of growing saffron in Iran and four years of saffron production in Rhode Island, he partnered with us to teach farmers and agricultural service providers (ASPs) about growing, harvesting, processing, and marketing saffron.
 Saffron is the most expensive spice in the world and could fit into the cropping cycle of many existing vegetable farms in RI.
 Small acreage is needed to grow saffron, so saffron could easily be grown on urban farms.
 Much interest has been generated by farmers and the general public about growing saffron in Rhode Island.
-Since Rhode Island farmers will be growing saffron starting in 2020, these farmers will need ASP to assist in their efforts.
+Rhode Island farmers were introduced to growing saffron in 2020 with this project and, ASPs were trained to assist in their efforts.

 Six Agricultural Service providers will educate 25 growers in production practices, harvesting, processing, and selling saffron locally.